Skyworks Solutions (SWKS)

 12. Balance Sheet Assessment

-13. Key Takeaways from Skyworks Solutions’s Q3 Results
+13. Key Takeaways from Skyworks Solutions’s Q4 Results

 It was good to see Skyworks Solutions beat analysts’ EPS expectations this quarter.
-We were also glad its revenue guidance for next quarter trumped Wall Street’s estimates.
-Zooming out, we think this was a solid print.
-The stock traded up 1.3% to $72.84 immediately following the results.
+We were also excited its adjusted operating income outperformed Wall Street’s estimates by a wide margin.
+On the other hand, its inventory levels materially increased.
+Zooming out, we think this quarter featured some important positives.
+The stock traded up 1.8% to $57.04 immediately after reporting.

 14. Is Now The Time To Buy Skyworks Solutions?

-Skyworks Solutions doesn’t pass our quality test.
-For starters, its revenue growth was mediocre over the last five years, and analysts expect its demand to deteriorate over the next 12 months.
+We cheer for all companies solving complex technology issues, but in the case of Skyworks Solutions, we’ll be cheering from the sidelines.
+To begin with, its revenue growth was uninspiring over the last five years, and analysts expect its demand to deteriorate over the next 12 months.
 And while its powerful free cash flow generation enables it to stay ahead of the competition through consistent reinvestment of profits, the downside is its projected EPS for the next year is lacking.
 On top of that, its declining operating margin shows the business has become less efficient.

-Skyworks Solutions’s P/E ratio based on the next 12 months is 15.7x.
-At this valuation, there’s a lot of good news priced in - we think there are better opportunities elsewhere.
+Skyworks Solutions’s P/E ratio based on the next 12 months is 13x.
+This valuation tells us it’s a bit of a market darling with a lot of good news priced in - we think other companies feature superior fundamentals at the moment.

 Although the price target is bullish, readers should exercise caution because analysts tend to be overly optimistic.
 The firms they work for, often big banks, have relationships with companies that extend into fundraising, M&A advisory, and other rewarding business lines.
 As a result, they typically hesitate to say bad things for fear they will lose out.
 We at StockStory do not suffer from such conflicts of interest, so we’ll always tell it like it is.